queenaanu/Note-App/README.md

 # Note-App
-The app helps create multiple notes at a goal.
+The website helps create multiple notes at a goal.